-On 19 June 2018 we launched our new Brexit campaign that will see a major programme of Government and parliamentary engagement over the summer.
-The key aims of of the campaign are:
+On 19 June 2018 we launched our new Brexit campaign that saw a major programme of Government and parliamentary engagement over the summer.
+The key aims of of the campaign were:

 - to raise awareness of the importance of the inbound tourism industry to the UK economy

 - to demonstrate the urgent need to prioritise the inbound tourism industry in the Brexit negotiations

 - to press for clarification from Government about the arrangements for access to the UK for both EU tourists and EU tourism workers post-Brexit.